stringparser/gulp-runtime/README.md

 ## gulp-runtime

-Lazy to open a new tab terminal to use the cli?
+ - Lazy to open a new tab terminal to use the cli?

 ```js
 npm install gulp-runtime --save-dev
 ```

- - Keep interacting with `gulp` without opening a new tab terminal!

- - Warning!: Work in progress :)
+ Warning!: Work in progress :)

 ## How